apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 <br>

-If you have an Arduino Zero Pro, you have to set the following next:
+If you have an Arduino Zero Pro or M0 Pro, you have to set the following next:

 ```
 $ newt target set arduino_boot features=arduino_zero_pro